lucasbrandao4770/ner_utils/README.md

 Generates subfolder for each version and fold's, with stats and filtered max_length sentence.

-## How to use - Example
+## How to use
+- Example

-python .\main.py --f corejur_nerv2.conll --kfold 5 --version versao0 --max-lenght 250Cancel changes
+python main.py --f corejur_nerv2.conll --kfold 5 --version versao0 --max_length 250